Complete Guide to Oversized & Overweight Permits in the USA

 - Escort vehicles must be adequately equipped and licensed, and standardized signage and flags must be displayed to alert other traffic.

-- Special Provisions: Emergency moves, noncommercial building transportation, and superloads have additional rules to address their unique challenges, including greater insurance, escort, and route planning requirements.
+Emergency moves, non-commercial building transportation, and superloads have additional rules to address their unique challenges, including greater insurance, escort, and route planning requirements.

 Practical Implications